Hwasong-6: History

-Work on an extended-range version of the Hwasong-5 began around 1984, and with only relatively minor modifications, a new type was produced from 1989, designated Hwasong-6 ("Scud Mod.
+Work on an extended-range version of the Hwasong-5 began in North Korea around 1984, and with only relatively minor modifications, a new type was produced from 1989, designated Hwasong-6 ("Scud Mod.
 C" or "Scud-C").
 It was first tested in June 1990, and entered full-scale production the same year, or in 1991.
 It is likely out of production.
 The North Koreans would later use their acquired know-how to produce domestic copies of the Scud-B to create a larger missile, the Hwasong-7.

-To increase range over its predecessor, the Hwasong-6 has its payload decreased to 770 kg and the length of the rocket body extended to increase the propellant by 25%; accuracy is 700-1000 m circular error probability (CEP).
+To increase range over its predecessor, the Hwasong-6 payload has been decreased to 770 kg and the length of the rocket body extended to increase the propellant by 25%; accuracy is 700-1000 m circular error probability (CEP).
 Such range is sufficient to strike targets as far away as western Japan.
 Its dimensions are identical to the original Hwasong-5.
 Due to difficulties in procuring MAZ-543 TELs, mobile launchers were produced in North Korea.
 By 1999, North Korea was estimated to have produced 600 to 1,000 Hwasong-6 missiles, of which 25 had been launched in tests, 300 to 500 had been exported, and 300 to 600 were in service with the Korean People's Army.

-The Hwasong-6 is armed with a high-explosive (HE) fragmentation or cluster warhead, but it's believed that it can also carry a nuclear, chemical, or biological warhead.
+The Hwasong-6 is armed with a high-explosive (HE) fragmentation or cluster warhead, but is believed to be capable of carrying a nuclear, chemical, or biological warhead.

 Before the 2015 Houthi takeover in Yemen, the country didn't have a domestic missile program, and had only a small stockpile of Soviet-made Scud-B and North Korean Hwasong-6 missiles bought in the 1980s and 1990s.
 These were used against the pro-Hadi forces in the summer of that year.
 Since then, the Houthis have used domestically produced ballistic missiles with Iranian assistance.